ckeerti/Plan.io/TataSky/plan.md

 <details>
 <summary>Technology</summary> <br/>

-Tata Sky chose IBMs WebSphere SOA, which has the capability of migrating the existing applications into services, to create a computing architecture meant to easily manage the growth of business apart from meeting customers requirements.
+Tata Sky chose IBMs WebSphere, which has the capability of migrating the existing applications into services, to create a computing architecture meant to easily manage the growth of business apart from meeting customers requirements.
 The solution suite was keeping with the emerging needs of the future. <br/> Self-service portals also took the load off customer